• Level of education

 - Application to a concrete case study: an aquifer in the Languedoc coastal zone;

-- Synthesis and report/poster writing.
+- Summary and report/poster writing.

 Hourly volumes: